 2. Visit Manneken Pis

 This is one place you cannot miss on your trip to Brussels.
 Manneken Pis, as the name suggests, is a bronze statue of a small boy urinating in the fountain and serves as the city’s landmark.
-The statue was installed around the early 17th century and was designed by Hiëronymus Duquesnoy the Elder.
-The statue is located by the corner of Rue de l’Etuve and Rue des Grands Carmes and is 61 cm tall.
+The statue was installed in the early 17th century and was designed by Hiëronymus Duquesnoy the Elder.
+It is located by the corner of Rue de l’Etuve and Rue des Grands Carmes and is 61 cm tall.
 The original statue installed in 1619 was stolen several times and now lies in a restored state in Maison du Roi at the Grand Palace.
-The current statue was placed here in 1965 and has several legends related to its installation in the first place.
-The statue is dressed in various costumes on a weekly basis as a part of a Tradition and is one of the most visited monuments in Brussels.
+The current statue was placed here in 1965.
+The statue is dressed in various costumes on a weekly basis as a part of tradition and is one of the most visited monuments in Brussels.

 3. Visit Hotel de Ville

-Known more famously as the Brussels Town Hall, Hotel de Ville is located in the Grand Palace and is one of the most iconic medieval age monuments Brussels.
-The monument is built in an intimidating Gothic style with a central bell tower which stands 96 meters high.
+Known more famously as the Brussels Town Hall, Hotel de Ville is located in the Grand Palace and is one of the most iconic medieval age monuments in Brussels.
+The building was built in an intimidating Gothic style with a 96 meter high central bell tower.
 The town hall and its collection were completely destroyed during the bombardment of the city and were rebuilt during the 17th century with a restoration of its Gothic style architecture.

 4. Visit Belgian Comic Strip Center